Back to Blog

 The Mindset Shift

-The biggest barrier for inexperienced candidates isn't actually lack of experience—it's lack of confidence.
+The biggest barrier for inexperienced candidates isn't actually lack of experienceit's lack of confidence.

 Hiring managers can sense when someone doubts themselves.
 They can also sense authentic confidence.
+For a deep dive into how interviewers psychologically evaluate candidates, read our guide on the psychology of hiring managers.

 Your Action Plan